brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 > **Put simply:** _the training loop is the art of making many GPUs act like one._

 It's where distributed systems thinking meets numerical optimization.
-And it's the layer where your wall-clock training time is determined - not just by how fast a GPU runs its kernels, but by how efficiency you can keep a fleet of them working together without steppiing on each other's toes.
+And it's the layer where your wall-clock training time is determined - not just by how fast a GPU runs its kernels, but by how efficiency you can keep a fleet of them working together without stepping on each other's toes.

 ### The Mechanics of Parallelism

 When you scale beyond a single GPU, you have four main levers to pull: **data parallelism, tensor parallelism, pipeline parallelism, and mixture of experts**.
 Each one slices the problem differently.
 Think of them as four ways of making the same model fit into distributed hardware, each with its own costs and quirks.

+**Data parallelism** is the most straightforward.
+Every GPU (or groups of GPUs) gets a copy of the model, processes a different shard of the training data, and at the end of each step all the gradients are averaged.
+It is conceptually simple and works well for medium-sized models, but it comes with a hidden tax: every device must hold a fully copy of the model's parameters and optimizer state.
+For tody's multi-hundred-billion-parameter models, that memory overhead is unsustainable unless you shard optimizer state with systems like ZeRO or Fully Sharded Data Parallel (FSDP).
+Data parallelism scales throughput linearly with more devices, but only if the all-reduce [^2] bandwidth is there to keep up.

 ### References
 1. Zhe Jia, Marco Maggioni, Benjamin Staiger, Daniele P. Scarpazza.
 Dissecting the NVIDIA Volta GPU Architecture via Microbenchmarking.
 Technical Report, Citadel Enterprise Americas, LLC. arXiv:1804.06826 [cs.DC], 2018.
 [Online].
 Available: https://arxiv.org/abs/1804.06826